CONUA hails Tinubu, optimistic about students’ loan programme

 President Tinubu

+The union said it was ready to partner the government to make the students’ loan scheme a success.

-A statement issued by the President of the union, Dr. Niyi Sunmonu, said: “We are not advocating throwing away the baby with the bath water.
-We are optimists who wish that the loan will provide the opportunity for the less privileged to have access to University education, increase funding into the system and help to stabilize the academic calendar.”
+President of the union, Dr. Niyi Sunmonu, who stated this, yesterday, said: “We are not advocating throwing away the baby with the bath water.
+We are optimists that the loan will provide the opportunity for the less privileged to have access to university education, increase funding of the system and help to stabilize the academic calendar.”

-CONUA also saluted the courage of the Federal Government for removing the subsidy on petrol which it described as the right step at the moment of Nigeria’s development.
+CONUA also saluted the courage of the Federal Government in removing the subsidy on petrol, describing it as a step in the right direction in efforts to develop the country.

-It urged the government to fulfil its promise of using the proceeds of the subsidy to develop infrastructure in the education sector, health, roads, security and others.
+It urged the government to fulfil its promise of using the proceeds of the subsidy removal to develop infrastructure in the education sector, health, roads and security, among others.

-To this end, they said, “As a Union, we are aware of the renewed hope agenda of this administration, we also acknowledge the decision to take the very tough actions required to engineer fundamental changes in the polity.
+He said: “As a union, we are aware of the Renewed Hope agenda of this administration, we also acknowledge the decision to take the very tough actions required to engineer fundamental changes in the polity.

 “We equally appreciate the commitment to take the actions necessary to ameliorate the temporary painful effects of the inescapable tough decisions.
-CONUA hopes the administration would provide visionary leadership for the sustainable and progressive development of all facets of the nation.
+CONUA hopes the administration would provide the visionary leadership for the sustainable and progressive development of all facets of the nation.”

-“We, therefore, assure of our readiness to partner with this administration by generating and making accessible ideas and suggestions that will take, in particular, our educational system from its current state to a pedestal that we shall all be proud of.
-Together, we will work to engender renewed hope in Nigeria and create the conditions for the fulfilment of the noble aspirations of the citizenry”.
+“We, therefore, assure of our readiness to partner with this administration by generating and making accessible ideas and suggestions that will take, in particular, our educational system from its current state to a pedestal that we shall all be proud of.”

+‘’Together, we will work to engender renewed hope in Nigeria and create the conditions for the fulfilment of the noble aspirations of the citizenry,’’ Sunmonu said.

 Disclaimer